 Depression Glass gained back popularity in late 1960s early 1970s.
 From then until now, it has been recognized as one of the most popular collectables of the times.

 Today, many families continue to collect Depression Glass.
 Both men and women enjoy spending time together searching for unique pieces and patterns to complement their growing collections.
 It’s not limited to being a baby boom hobby as younger generations begin to collect and reminisce about how they grew up surrounded by Depression Glass.

 Collecting Depression Glass is very much a family affair.
 It’s amazing that the mass produced colored glass that brought families together during the 1930s continues to bring families together today.

-Visit the Sanlando Depression Glass Show to start your very own collection of children’s dishes or to learn more about them.
+Visit the Sanlando Depression Glass Show to start your own unique collection or to learn more about Depression Glass.